 - Voice (pitch, volume or quality of the voice)

 Language disorders include problems with:

 - Expression (putting words together, using language appropriately)

-The speech therapists at Alta Vista Regional Hospital work with all age groups, from children to seniors.
-Outpatient rehabilitation services are conveniently located near the main entrance to the hospital, to the right after entering the lobby.
+The speech therapists at Alta Vista Regional Hospital can work with children to seniors.
+Outpatient rehabilitation services are located near the main entrance to the hospital, to the right after entering the lobby.

 *Physician order is required for therapy.

 After injury or illness, rehabilitation therapy can help patients get back to work, play and their lives.
 Alta Vista Regional Hospital’s team can develop programs designed to improve movement, balance, endurance and strength for patients.
 Some of the most common...